LucidDeveloper/For-Loops-Basic-I/README.md

-# For-Loops-Basic-I
+# Coding Dojo Assignment: For-Loops-Basic-I
-* Coding Dojo Python For Loops Basic I Assignment.
+* Python For Loops

 # Objectives:
 * Learn how to use basic for loop statements in Python.